2009 AFL Grand Final: General summary

 Chapman, Rooke, Milburn, Ablett, Bartel and Taylor were all excellent for Geelong.
 Taylor, in particular, was lauded for restricting dangerous Saints forward Riewoldt to just one goal.
 Contributing strongly for the Saints were Hayes, Gram, Luke Ball, Jones, Montagna, Steven Baker and Brendon Goddard; Goddard continued playing with a broken nose and a fractured collarbone, sustained in separate incidents during the game.

 There was a very high number of tackles laid during the game—partly due to the high pressure of the teams, and also exacerbated by the wet conditions are always conducive to high tackle counts.
 St Kilda's 118 tackles set a new record as the highest by any team in any game, the combined total of 214 tackles set a new mark as the second highest on record, and Bartel's 16 tackles matched the equal-highest personal tally on record—these tallies have all since been surpassed.

 In general play, St Kilda throughout the first half earned 31 inside-50s to Geelong's 15, and was consistently able to stop Geelong's rebound through the middle.
 However, they did waste many of their inside-50s by missing relatively easy shots on goal and were unable to defend the fewer entries by Geelong.
 In the second half, general play was much more even but Geelong had the better of the inside-50s and clearances, and were better able to break through St Kilda's rebound defence.
 This attribute ultimately accounted for Geelong's triumph.

 It was an extremely close game throughout: twelve points was the greatest margin at any stage of the game (held by Geelong early in the first quarter, late in the second quarter, and the final margin).

-St Kilda became the first team to lose a grand final from a three-quarter time lead since Hawthorn in 1984; and Geelong became the first team to ever win a grand final after losing the first three quarters (albeit losing them only by 2, 1 and 4 points, respectively).
+St Kilda became the first team to lose a grand final from a three-quarter-time lead since Hawthorn in 1984, while Geelong became the first team to win a grand final after losing the first three quarters (albeit losing them only by 2, 1, and 4 points, respectively).
 Geelong was the first team since in 2000 to win both the pre-season premiership and the regular season premiership in the same season.